cloudy-marti/python-learning-code/Guide Python/02_python_first_program.md

 The ``input()`` function will read what the user writes in the console until the first end of line (EOL).

-## Commandline Arguments
+## Command line Arguments

 Another way to interact with the outside is to take in consideration parameters given within the commandline, when executing the program.

-To do so, we need to import the library ``sys`` that will allow us to access the commandline.
-We will then be able to retrieve the arguments.
+To do so, we need to import the library ``sys`` that will allow us to access the command line.
+We will then be able to retrieve the arguments that are saved in a tuple.

 ```bash
 python3 hello.py hello World